 Drawing to a bitmap produced by make-platform-bitmap uses platform-specific drawing operations as much as possible.
 On Windows, however, a bitmap produced by make-platform-bitmap has no alpha channel, and it uses more constrained resources than one produced by make-bitmap (due to a system-wide, per-process GDI limit).

-As an example of platform-specific difference, text is smoothed by default with sub-pixel anti-aliasing on Mac OS X, while text smoothing in a make-bitmap result uses only grays.
+As an example of platform-specific difference, text is smoothed by default with sub-pixel anti-aliasing on Mac OS, while text smoothing in a make-bitmap result uses only grays.
 Line or curve drawing may touch different pixels than in a bitmap produced by make-bitmap, and bitmap scaling may differ.

 A possible approach to dealing with the GDI limit under Windows is to draw into the result of a make-platform-bitmap and then copy the contents of the drawing into the result of a make-bitmap.
 This approach preserves the drawing results of make-platform-bitmap, but it retains constrained resources only during the drawing process.

 Drawing to a bitmap produced by make-screen-bitmap from racket/gui/base uses the same platform-specific drawing operations as drawing into a canvas% instance.
-A bitmap produced by make-screen-bitmap uses the same platform-specific drawing as make-platform-bitmap on Windows or Mac OS X, but possibly scaled, and it may be sensitive to the X11 server on Unix.
+A bitmap produced by make-screen-bitmap uses the same platform-specific drawing as make-platform-bitmap on Windows or Mac OS, but possibly scaled, and it may be scaled or sensitive to the X11 server on Unix.

-On Mac OS X, when the main screen is in Retina mode (at the time that the bitmap is created), the bitmap is also internally scaled so that one drawing unit uses two pixels.
-Similarly, on Windows, when the main display’s text scale is configured at the operating-system level (see Screen Resolution and Text Scaling), the bitmap is internally scaled, where common configurations map a drawing unit to 1.25, 1.5, or 2 pixels.
+On Mac OS, when the main screen is in Retina mode (at the time that the bitmap is created), the bitmap is also internally scaled so that one drawing unit uses two pixels.
+Similarly, on Windows or Unix, when the main display’s text scale is configured at the operating-system level (see Screen Resolution and Text Scaling), the bitmap is internally scaled, where common configurations map a drawing unit to 1.25, 1.5, or 2 pixels.

 Use make-screen-bitmap when drawing to a bitmap as an offscreen buffer before transferring an image to the screen, or when consistency with screen drawing is needed for some other reason.

-A bitmap produced by make-bitmap in canvas% from racket/gui/base is like a bitmap from make-screen-bitmap, but on Mac OS X, the bitmap is optimized for drawing to the screen (by taking advantage of system APIs that can, in turn, take advantage of graphics hardware).
+A bitmap produced by make-bitmap in canvas% from racket/gui/base is like a bitmap from make-screen-bitmap, but on Mac OS, the bitmap is optimized for drawing to the screen (by taking advantage of system APIs that can, in turn, take advantage of graphics hardware).